 Cobalt isn’t usually exclusively mined, as it is acquired in conjunction with another metal.
 This means most of the companies listed below don’t deal exclusively in cobalt.

-If you’re looking to invest in cobalt, know that most cobalt stocks require an international brokerage account in order to trade, as very few of these multinational companies are available in US exchanges.
+If you’re looking to invest in cobalt, know that most cobalt stocks require an international brokerage account to trade, as very few of these multinational companies are available in US exchanges.

 The price of cobalt has been incredibly volatile with prices continuing to fall year after year.
 Despite what would seem like a dismal investment, experts in the industry believe that the metal would soon pick up.

 Metal analyst CRUGroup expects a small surplus in cobalt over the next few years before it drops again.
-As more and more electric vehicle manufacturers demand cobalt, its value is projected to increase.
+As more electric vehicle manufacturers demand cobalt, its value is projected to increase.

 Here is a list of the best cobalt companies to invest in.